Introduction to Throw Keyword in Java

 Importance of Throw

 This throw keyword would help us act as a bridge between try and catch blocks.
-It will help transfer the control of the program from the try block to the catch block.
+It will help transfer the program’s control from the try block to the catch block.

-Let me show you an example of how a program works with and without the use of the throw keyword.
+Let me show you an example of how a program works with and without using the throw keyword.

 public class Main